palantir/gradle-incremental-configuration-cache/README.md

 This plugin also prevents regressions — people adding Configuration Cache issues to tasks that already support them.

+## Limitations

+The plugin only disables Configuration Cache for tasks.
+If your configuration phase is not compatible with the cache, you must resolve those issues first.

 ## Configuration

 The only external dependency is the plain text file `gradle/configuration-cache-allowed-tasks` at the root of your project.